 Sujit R. Varma

 According to the English subtitles, Nello walks into Angela's room and says, "Good morning".
 They only talk for a few minutes.
 She then asks him if it is dark outside, to which he replies: "It's almost evening".
 However, this is not necessarily a mistake in the original Italian.
-"Buon giorno" is said until lunchtime, even as late as 2pm, and "buona sera" takes over from siesta time onwards.
+"Buon giorno" is said until afternoon, and "buona sera" takes over from 5 p.m. onwards.
 Saying "E' quasi sera" would not be an error if the scene began at lunchtime.
 See more »

 Was this review helpful to you?